brendanhay/vanguard/README.md

 Vanguard ships with a copy of the static assets from the `2.8.4` version of the [rabbitmq-management](https://github.com/rabbitmq/rabbitmq-management) plugin so if you have an older version of RabbitMQ than `2.8.4`, there may be some strange behaviour on some of the tabs.
 For example `/#/exchanges` doesn't work correctly with `2.7.0` backends.

 A final note: Vanguard is still under development, with the intention of ironing out a few bugs in any of the readonly actions.
-Write actions (such as publishing messages, deleting bindings, etc.) will not be supported.
+Write actions such as publishing messages, deleting bindings, and so on will not be supported.

 <a name="run" />